 RV Parks and Amenities

 Since Rocky Point receives considerable RV traffic, it’s little wonder why they have so many parks and amenities for this segment of tourists.
-Full hookups are available for RVs on a daily, weekly, and even a monthly basis.
+Full hookups are available for RVs on a daily, weekly, and even monthly basis.
 During peak periods like Spring Break, however, many parks can fill up quickly.
 If you are planning to visit Rocky Point during a peak period, it’s best to make reservations at the park of your choice in advance.
 Most parks also allow for tent camping too.
 The extra amenities like showers, therefore, are a welcome feature of most of the camps.

 Rocky Point RV Vacation: Choosing an RV Camp